The Grenache and Syrah grapes selected for this cuvée are vinified separetely to preserve their characteristics.

 Clayey limestone soils from the north of Vaucluse and Gard.
 With a Southern French climate renowned for its contrasts, the vineyard benefit from the summer heat and Mistral wind.

-Each grape variety is vinified individually.
-The vatting is during 3 or 4 weeks according to grape variety.
-The wine is racked off and undergoes malolactic fermentation.
-The different grape varieties are blended.
-The ageing in vats lasts for 6 months before bottling.
+Each grape variety is vinified individually to develop its own characteristics.
+The vatting time lasts 3 to 4 weeks according to grape variety.
+The wines are then racked off and undergoe malolactic fermentation.
+The different grape varieties are then blended and aged 6 months in vats before bottling.

 Born during the 3rd century in Spain, Saint Vincent has been considered as the patron saint of winegrowers ever since the Frankish King Childebert brought back his tunic from Saragossa, the Spanish town of which he was Deacon.
 Several reasons can explain this choice, the simplest being the presence of the French word for wine (‘vin’) in his name.
 And given that Vincent means ‘triumphant’ in Latin, the choice of this name for our wine needs no further explanation!